 Every Linux distribution is secure.
 But, since it is becoming more and more popular, people started to design malware for Linux.
 But as long as we don’t get software from unofficial sources, we are good.
 Mint is based on Ubuntu 16 LTS.
 So we are good for five years.
 We have regular security updates from Ubuntu to patch up any known loopholes.
 But, some updates don’t reach mint in time.
 Now, to update our systems, we are provided with mint updates.
 This is represented by a shield icon in the bottom right corner.
-Right click and select open updates.
+Right-click and select open updates.

 On the first launch, you will get to select which updates you need.
 New users should select the recommended option.
-Then, you will receive a drop down menu to select local mirrors.
+Then, you will receive a drop-down menu to select local mirrors.
 Select the mirror and you will get a list to choose from.
 Just wait for some time to let the system test and display the speeds of all the servers.
 Select the one with the highest speed.
-Do the same for Ubuntu base server too.
+Do the same for the Ubuntu base server too.
 Come back and click install updates.
 Enter your password to install them.

 If you want to do it from the command line, type “sudo apt upgrade” and type your password.
 Then, confirm with “y” when asked.

 After booting into the live CD, You will reach this desktop.
 With Material design wallpaper, It sure looks pretty.